Shaurya-47/uk-rainfall-api/README.md

 ## To-do
 * add all the things here that you could do but can't due to lack of time - OFFICIAL
+* add a short snippet to only plot stations with rainfall readings - can also put this in what to do if more time section
+* more data quality checks
+* Investigate duplicates in more detail - can preserve more information by retaining entries with more values in columns.
+Right now I've just retained the first entries

 ## License